FEDERAL RESERVE BANK & MONETARY POLICY

 Federal Reserve Perspective on Monetary Policy:

 Since the September 2018 FOMC meeting, the Fed has altered its view on the economy and on the pace of fed funds rate hikes: from three (3) hikes to two (2) hikes to zero (0) hikes for 2019.
 And, as of the June meeting, the uncertainty in the global and domestic economies are creating potential for a rate hike in 2019.
+At the July and September meetings, the Fed took precautionary steps and lowered the fed funds rate by 25 bps twice.

 2018 Fed Funds Actions: The Federal Reserve has raised the federal funds rate: